Scientific name: Psila rosae

 - Late sown carrots (after mid-May) avoid the first generation of this pest; similarly carrots harvested before late August avoid the second generation

 - Protect vulnerable crops by covering the plants with insect-proof netting, such as Enviromesh.
-It is essential to practise crop rotation with this method, otherwise adult carrot flies may emerge within the protected crop from overwintered pupae in the soil
+It is essential to practise crop rotation with this method, otherwise adult carrot flies may emerge within the protected crop from overwintered pupae in the soil.
+RHS research has shown that a complete covering is more effective than a barrier, read about our research here: how to protect your carrots

 - Choose carrot cultivars that are less susceptible to carrot fly, such as 'Fly Away', 'Maestro', 'Resistafly' and 'Sytan'.
 These cultivars are less susceptible to carrot fly, rather than being fully resistant